repub/DLC_statistical_guides/docs/CO2_ANOVA.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+While there is a lot to look at in our summary statistics for the ANCOVA model we just fit, we should turn our focus to the highest order interaction, `Type:Treatment:conc`.
+Because the interaction term here is statistically insignificant we can conclude that an interaction between these three variables does not exist and remove it from our model to make a simpler model.
+We can again use `update()` to do so.

 ``` r
 CO2.ancova2 <- update(CO2.ancova, .~.-Type:Treatment:conc)